brianmhunt/brianmhunt.github.io/_posts/2014-02-13-knockout-catching-errors.md

 Alternatively, there is also the helpful [Knockout Context Debugger](https://chrome.google.com/webstore/detail/knockoutjs-context-debugg/oddcpmchholgcjgjdnfjmildmlielhof).

+## jsFiddle example

+Here is what it looks like when you put it all together.

+<iframe width="100%" height="350" src="http://jsfiddle.net/bmh_ca/sBMs2/1/embedded/result,js,resources,html,css" allowfullscreen="allowfullscreen" frameborder="0"></iframe>

 ## Summary

 With the above techniques it becomes quite a bit simpler to root out and resolve issues with Knockout bindings.
 I hope you find the above helpful, and of course I would be grateful if you could please comment if you have other thoughts on debugging with Knockout.